beauter/CatPhotoApp/README.md

-# FreeCodeCamp
+# Portfolio Project

-This respository contains all the coding challenges i engage in at free code camp
+This respository contains all the coding files for my Portfolio Project at ALX